 Matters of inheritance tax law are excluded from the scope of the Regulation.

-You will find information about the new EU succession rules in this leaflet.
+You will find information about the new EU succession rules on this website.

 Please click on the relevant country flag on this page to consult the information sheets on national succession law and procedures in each Member State.
 These information sheets were prepared by the European Judicial Network in civil and commercial matters (EJN-civil) in cooperation with the Council of the Notariats of the EU (CNUE).